doc-ai/tensorio-ios/README.md

 ## Author

-phil@phildow.net, phil@phildow.net
+philip@doc.ai

 ## License

-TensorIO is available under the MIT license.
+TensorIO is available under the Apache 2 license.
 See the LICENSE file for more info.